ARenanse/Neural-Turing-Machine/README.md

 # Neural-Turing-Machine
-An attempt at Understanding and Implementation of the corresponding Paper by Alex Graves et al.
+A modular implementation of the Neural Turing Machine introduced by Alex Graves et al.

+Currently, two tasks have been implemented, Copy Task and Associative Recall Task as tf.keras.Model wrapper, available in the NTM_model.py
 ## Task Results

 ### 1. Copy Task